 Ohio State’s College of Engineering contributes to the economic vitality of Ohio, significantly impacting Ohio’s development.

-- Ohio State ranks third among all U.S. universities in industry-sponsored research, with more than half of that research conducted in the College of Engineering
+- Ohio State ranks fourth among all U.S. universities in industry-sponsored research, with more than half of that research conducted in the College of Engineering

 - Our faculty are entrepreneurs, bringing more than $100 million in external funding into Ohio each year

 - Engineering researchers have filed 400+ invention and patent disclosures since 2006

 - The College of Engineering ranks third in industry research expenditures among national engineering programs